-Other planted areas: To be taken from the 'What to Plant Where Along the Lower Bremer River' document will enhance water quality and amenity of the area.
-The water bodies would contain areas of open water and wetlands.

-(refer to Appendix A).
+Other planted areas: To be taken from the "What to Plant Where Along the Lower Bremer River" document Street Trees: Paperbank lea tree (Melaleuca quinquenervla) refer to Appendix A).

-Special Features: Permanently wet detention basins will be located at the end of each major tributary.
-These water features
+Permanently wet detention basins will be located at the end of each major tributary.
+These water features will enhance water quality and amenity of the area.
+The water bodies would contain areas of open water and wellands, provided throughout the open space precinct Community recreational facilities can be